quic-mtuttle/aimet/Docs/install/install_host.rst

 Ensure that you have the following prerequisites installed:

-1. Python and pip.
+- Python and pip.
-2. The CUDA toolkit, if using GPUs.
+- The CUDA toolkit, if using GPUs.

 Instructions follow.

-**1. Install Python and pip.**
+**Step 1:** Install Python and pip.

-1.1 Install the latest build of Python 3.10.
+Step 1.1: Install the latest build of Python 3.10.

 .. code-block:: bash